Skip to main contentSkip to navigation

 Common failure

 Contains Seagate Rosewood 2.5-inch drives (ST1000LM035, ST2000LM007) in the 1TB and 2TB models.
 The 4TB and 5TB Rugged models use the Seagate Spyglass family (ST4000LM024, ST5000LM000), which is a taller 15mm, 5-platter design with different donor matching requirements.
 The rubber housing protects against minor drops but does nothing when the heads fail internally.
-Rosewood drives have three signature failure patterns: head stiction (beeping), LED:000000CC firmware overlay errors, and SMR media cache corruption.
+Rosewood drives have three signature failure patterns: head stiction (beeping), LED:000000CC bad translator errors, and SMR media cache corruption.
 Recovery uses PC-3000 with Seagate F3 terminal access.
 Donor head matching requires exact firmware revision and manufacturing site code.

 LaCie models: STFR1000800, STFR2000800 (Rosewood), STFR4000800 (Spyglass), STFS2000800